ErayEroglu/realtor-app/README.md

 ### 2. TypeScript

-[TypeScript](https://www.typescriptlang.org/) is a strongly typed superset of JavaScript that brings static typing to your development workflow.
+[TypeScript](https://www.typescriptlang.org/) is a strongly-typed superset of JavaScript that brings static typing to your development workflow.
 This enables better code quality, improved tooling, and enhanced developer productivity.

 ### 3. Prisma

 [Prisma](https://www.prisma.io/) is a modern database toolkit that simplifies database access with an auto-generated query builder.
-It allows us to work with databases using a type-safe API, making database interactions more efficient and secure.
+It allows you to work with databases using a type-safe API, making database interactions more efficient and secure.

 ### 4. PostgreSQL

 [PostgreSQL](https://www.postgresql.org/) is a powerful, open-source relational database system known for its extensibility, robustness, and support for various data types.
-It's an excellent choice for building scalable and reliable applications.
+It is an excellent choice for building scalable and reliable applications.

 ## Project Objectives